kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 The `create-account` function allows the `payments` module administrator—identified by the `admin-keyset` keyset—to create any number of accounts.

-1. Open the modified `simple-payments.pact` file in your code editor.
+1. Open the modified `simple-payment.pact` file in your code editor.

 1. Start the `create-account` function definition with the keyword `defun` and add the parameters `id`, `initial-balance`, and `keyset`.